 Ensure that resources are adequate (enough) and reasonable.
 Think about how many individuals you can successfully hire and manage in line with growth ambitions.
 If the two are out of kilter then it begs the questions as to why aren’t we transplanting more management resource from the parent to help build the business from day one?

-How would you go about measuring success and failure?
+How do you go about measuring success and failure?

 The most important thing over and above any metric or measurement is that you trust and are trusted by your immediate boss.
 You will be separated by thousands of miles not to mention time zones.
 For organisations embarking on this journey for the first time the trust piece is deeper than just hiring a capable employee.
 The relationship will be stretched to breaking point.
 The reality is things will go wrong.
 Things will be different than you expected.
 And there will be times that immediate decisions need to be made on the ground.